MLB-LED-Scoreboard/mlb-led-scoreboard/README.md

 ### Latest Features
 The scoreboard follows semantic versioning, for what makes sense for a project like this (it has no consumable API or anything like that).
 The `master` branch is always kept clean and never updated except for releases.
 If you want to contribute, make sure your pull request is pointed to `dev`.

+## Licensing
+This project as of v1.1.0 uses the GNU Public License.
+If you intend to sell these, the code must remain open source.